 Notes

-1 This is a compilation of the Workers’ Compensation and Injury Management (Acts of Terrorism) (Final Day) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 27 February 2009 of the Workers’ Compensation and Injury Management (Acts of Terrorism) (Final Day) Regulations 2002 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table